TharinduGun/Project-polaris/Docs-part2/part2.md

 Prompt engineering directly affects the quality and safety of RAG answers.
 The following principles guided the template design:

 * **System Prompt**: The system message instructs the model that it is a "helpful consultant" who must answer **only from the provided context**.
 It warns the model to respond with “I cannot answer based on the given documents” if the answer is not contained.
-This mitigates hallucinations and encourages the LLM to admit when information is missing.
-The prompt also instructs the model to cite source IDs for transparency.
+This reduces hallucinations and make the LLM to telol when information is missing.
+The prompt also instructs the model to cite source IDs for more transparencyu of the answer.

 * **Context Injection**: Retrieved chunks are concatenated with a clear header (e.g., `Context:`) and separated by blank lines.
 Each chunk is prefixed with its source ID (e.g., `document.pdf#chunk3`) to allow the model to provide citations in the answer.

 * **Question/Answer Separation**: After the context, the prompt includes a `Question:` followed by the user’s query and ends with `Answer:` to clearly demarcate the expected completion.

 * **Temperature and Model Selection**: A low **temperature (0–0.1)** is used for factual QA to reduce randomness.
 For summarisation, a slightly higher temperature can produce more varied summaries.
-The underlying model can be **GPT-3.5 Turbo** for cost-efficiency or **GPT-4** for higher quality.
-Recent benchmarks show that open-source Llama-2 70B models achieve similar factual consistency to GPT-4 (81.7% vs. 85.5%) but GPT-4 still leads in overall scores and longer context handling.
-The firm can evaluate both; for this prototype we default to GPT-3.5 Turbo and allow switching to GPT-4 via configuration.
+The underlying model can be **GPT-3.5 Turbo** for cost-efficiency or **GPT-4** & **GPT-5** for higher quality.
+Other model like Gemin2.5 has shown good benchmarks for summarization as well

 ---